Finding The Best Breaker Bars

 If you have a stubborn nut or bolt that just won't budge, then it may be time to break out the big guns.
 An extendable breaker bar is an essential tool in any mechanic's arsenal and can sometimes make the difference between getting your car back on the road or waiting for professional assistance.
 This article will explore what an extendable breaker bar is, why it's so helpful, and why you should be adding it to your toolbox.

 Breakers Bars: Features You Need

 Another thing to pay attention to is the coating.
-A chrome coating will protect the tool from rust and give it that shiny look.
+A chrome coating will protect your new breaker bar from rust and give it that shiny look for years to come.

+Rotating the breaker bar's head is essential for loosening stubborn bolts.
 The head is the part of the tool that attaches to the nut or bolt that you are removing.
-A breaking bar that has a fully rotating head means it can spin 360 degrees.
-Look for a breaking bar that has a leader with at least 180 degrees of rotation.
+Look for a breaker bar that has at least 180 degrees of rotation.
 This will give you accessibility to tight and tricky spaces.